jasonrwang/EPA_binder/README.md

 - install.R (for R)

 Note that the melt and cast features of `reshape2` can also be done in `tidyr`, which is part of tidyverse!
 See more [here](http://www.milanor.net/blog/reshape-data-r-tidyr-vs-reshape2/).

+You can also run the binder in the older Jupyter Notebook by removing the "?urlpath=lab" part of the URL.
+There are many reasons to use Lab instead though!

 ### Adding More Packages